JSOD11/JSOD11/README.md

 - 👋 Hi, I’m @JSOD11
-- 👾 Check out my repositories for ML/data science projects and minigames
+- 👾 Check out my repositories for some of my projects
 - 👀 Learn more about me: https://jsod11.github.io
 - 🌱 CS at Harvard
 - 📫 How to reach me: justinodwyer@college.harvard.edu